the slow sundays club

 the RITUAL

-Sundays from July 6 to Aug 24th you and your family join us, our toddler, and a couple dozen other families at the boathouse.
-We all get to partake in swimming and paddling sessions, dock and beach side lounging, an artisanal family style lunch, and so much more.
+Sundays from July 6 to Aug 24th our community meets to partake in swimming and paddling sessions, dock and beach side lounging, an artisanal family style lunch, and so much more.
 Everything’s included.

 Into it?